 Allied Properties REIT: A Nearly 10% Yield That Could Pay Off — If Risks Are Managed

-Dividend Stocks for 2025
+Dividend Stocks

 High-yield real estate investment trusts (REITs) often look tempting, but they demand a closer look.
 A lofty dividend yield can sometimes be a warning sign, masking underlying issues like falling cash flows, rising debt, or structural business weaknesses.